isomerpages/moe-deyisec/_useful-links/Direct School Admission (DSA).md

 (NOT applicable for School of the Arts (SOTA) and Singapore Sports School (SSP))

 Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be open from&nbsp;**4 May 2023, 11 am to 31 May 2023, 3 pm.**&nbsp;For more details, please refer to MOE website:&nbsp;–&nbsp;[https://www.moe.gov.sg/dsa-sec](https://www.moe.gov.sg/dsa-sec)
+The application is free-of-charge and will be open from&nbsp;**7 May 2024, 11 am to 3 June 2024, 3 pm.**&nbsp;For more details, please refer to MOE website:&nbsp;–&nbsp;[https://www.moe.gov.sg/dsa-sec](https://www.moe.gov.sg/dsa-sec)

 **Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.**